Jerry Wexler: Career

 In 1968, he and Ahmet Ertegun signed Led Zeppelin to Atlantic Records on the recommendation of singer Dusty Springfield who had worked with John Paul Jones and from what they knew of the band's guitarist, Jimmy Page, from his performances with the Yardbirds.
 With its strong catalog, Atlantic Records was purchased by Warner Bros.
 Records in 1968.
 Prior to the sale, Wexler persuaded Jim Stewart to sign a contract (that he didn't read), unknowingly giving Atlantic ownership of 97% of the Stax master recordings, without compensation.
 In 1975, Wexler moved from Atlantic to its parent Warner Records.

 In 1979, Wexler produced Bob Dylan's controversial first "born again" album, Slow Train Coming at Muscle Shoals; a single from that album, "Gotta Serve Somebody", won a Grammy Award in 1980.
 When Wexler agreed to produce, he was unaware of the nature of the material that awaited him.
 "Naturally, I wanted to do the album in Muscle Shoals—as Bob did—but we decided to prep it in L.A., where Bob lived," recalled Wexler.
-"That's when I learned what the songs were about: born-again Christians in the old corral...
+"That's when I learned what the songs were about: born-again Christians in the old corral....
 I like the irony of Bob coming to me, the Wandering Jew, to get the Jesus feel...
 [But] I had no idea he was on this born-again Christian trip until he started to evangelize me.
 I said, 'Bob, you're dealing with a sixty-two-year-old confirmed Jewish atheist.
 I'm hopeless.
 Let's just make an album.

-In 1983, Wexler recorded with UK singer/songwriter George Michael.
-The most famous out-take of these sessions would prove to be a rare early version of "Careless Whisper", recorded in Muscle Shoals.
+In 1983, Wexler recorded with English singer and songwriter George Michael.
+The outcome of these sessions would prove to be an early version of "Careless Whisper", recorded in Muscle Shoals.
 In 1987, Wexler was inducted into the Rock and Roll Hall of Fame.
 He retired from the music business in the late 1990s.